Department of Labor Logo United States Department of Labor

 Job Outlook

-Employment of waiters and waitresses is projected to decline 3 percent from 2022 to 2032.
+Employment of waiters and waitresses is projected to grow 1 percent from 2023 to 2033, slower than the average for all occupations.

-Despite declining employment, about 440,000 openings for waiters and waitresses are projected each year, on average, over the decade.
-All of those openings are expected to result from the need to replace workers who transfer to other occupations or exit the labor force, such as to retire.
+Despite limited employment growth, about 471,200 openings for waiters and waitresses are projected each year, on average, over the decade.
+Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 State & Area Data